nadrojisk/PythonIDS/project2.md

 ### 2. IDS NMAP

-`sniffer` is used in all of the IDS detection modules.
-One of these modules is `ids_nmap`.
-It provides detection against NMAP's XMAS Scans, ACK Scans, and SYN Scans.
+`ids_nmap` provides detection against NMAP's XMAS Scans, ACK Scans, and SYN Scans.
 `xmas_signature_detection` takes in file and an arbitrary amount of named arguments.
 These arguments are both passed to `sniffer.get_capture`.
 The capture object that is returned by the prior call is then iterated through.
 XMAS attacks use TCP Packets that use TCP Flags: FIN, RES, and PSH.